Leaders in Online and Professional Continuing Education

 Description

-How do leaders in professional, continuing, and online education engage those beyond their institutions -- in corporations, government, professional associations, and community -- as partners and stakeholders?
+How do leaders in online and professional continuing education engage those beyond their institutions -- in corporations, government, professional associations, and community -- as partners and stakeholders?
 This course explores the range of models for external partnerships as ways of exploring and securing new opportunities and markets.
-Unlike other academic leaders, the PCO leader engages a wide array of industries and sectors in a variety of ways.
+Unlike other academic leaders, the online and professional continuing education leader engages a wide array of industries and sectors in a variety of ways.

 Topics Covered